teofiloxyz/personal-projects/README.md

 This repo contains some of my personal projects that I use on a regular basis.
 These projects are merely for display, so don't expect them to work on your machine.

-It primarily consists of Python scripts, with some "legacy" Bash scripts, and also some stuff written in Go.
+It primarily consists of Python scripts, which is my current focus.
+Besides that, there are "legacy" Bash scripts, and also some stuff written in Go.
-All the code was completely written by me, with a specialization in Python.
+All the code was completely written by me.

 Feel free to take a look at some of my projects.

 Main Projects